Labour used to be a party for normal people – a party through which we could improve our lives. Before them the Liberals were too, for a time.

 Deprivation sounded like well-meaning moral caring for other people – but not like anything that would help “me and my family”.
 And when “I” am broke, helping other people sounds like a luxury.

 That 2010 election took a new turn part way through.
-Labour nationally carried on not speaking to normal people it thought it was speaking to.
-But locally, in East London, English language returned.
+Labour nationally carried on not speaking to normal people it thought it was speaking to but locally East London, English language returned.

-Normal people talk about schools and police and housing, and Labour in East London cast off the national language and did the same.
+Normal people talk about schools and police and housing, and Labour in East London cast off the national party language to do the same.
 They swept several councils – including some of them returning 100% of Labour candidates.

 Although that was a Labour experience, all of the left has overlooked the lesson and needs to learn it now.